FastComments/fastcomments-docs/src/content/guides/api/items/email-template-structure.md

 An `EmailTemplate` object represents configuration for a custom email template, for a tenant.

-The application will find the email template to use via:
+The system will select the email template to use via:

 - Its type identifier, we call this `emailTemplateId`.
 These are constants.
 - The `domain`.
 We will first try to find a template for the domain that the related object (like a `Comment`) is tied to, and if a match is not found then we will try to find a template where domain is null or `*`.